LianYi233/Trans-DAT/README.md

 # Trans-DAT
 This repository contains the official implementation for the following paper:
-[Domain Adaptation-aware Transformer for Hyperspectral Object Tracking](https://ieeexplore.ieee.org/document/10491347), which has been accepeted by TEEE TCSVT.
+[Domain Adaptation-aware Transformer for Hyperspectral Object Tracking](https://ieeexplore.ieee.org/document/10491347), which has been accepeted by IEEE TCSVT.

 ### Environment